What should cats eat?

-- Most typical human food does not meet the nutritional needs of cats, and some human foods can even be poisonous to cats, e.g. onions
+- No human food: most typical human food won't meet the nutritional needs of cats, and some human foods can even be poisonous to cats, such as onions.

-- Cats naturally eat several small meals per day.
-Make sure you feed your cat every day and try to split their daily intake into several small meals (unless advised otherwise by your vet).
+- Little and often: cats naturally eat several small meals per day.
+Make sure you feed your cat every day and try to split their daily intake into several small meals (unless your vet advises otherwise).

-- How much your cat needs to eat depends on their age, lifestyle and health.
-Always read and follow the feeding instructions that relate to the cat food you buy.
+- Read the instructions: always read and follow the feeding instructions that relate to the cat food you buy.

 - Feed the right amount: the amount your cat needs to eat depends on their age, lifestyle and health, so adjust the amount of food according to their specific needs.
 If a cat eats more food than they need, they'll become overweight and may suffer.
 Equally, if they're eating too little, they'll become underweight.

 - If you provide a litter tray, position their food and water well away from it.
 Most cats won't eat if their food is placed too close to their toilet site.

 Make your cat delicious and healthy treats by following the instructions in our video:

 Make sure your cat always has clean drinking water available.
 They need it to stay healthy and could become severely ill within hours without water.
 Remember, cow's milk isn't a substitute for water.